Jyotish547/Portfolio/Proposal.md

 **Project Description:**
-Developing a personal portfolio that amalgamates my skills as a UX Designer, Front-End Developer, and Graphic Designer.
+I am developing a personal portfolio that amalgamates my skills as a UX Designer, Front-End Developer, and Graphic Designer.
 This digital space will provide an overview of my works, capabilities, and the range of design and development projects I have worked on.

 1. **Purpose of the Website:**

 The primary purpose of this website is to showcase my skills, experiences, and projects, serving as a digital resume and platform for potential employers or clients to understand my work and reach out for collaborations or opportunities.

 2. **Inspiration for the Project:**